 - Graduate Certificate

-A research higher degree student who is on a period of approved intermission of candidature, or has submitted his or her thesis, at the time the election is held will not be regarded as eligible to participate in an election.
+A higher degree by research student who is on a period of approved intermission of candidature, or has submitted his or her thesis, at the time the election is held will not be regarded as eligible to participate in an election.

 'undergraduate student' means a student who has a current enrolment in an award course in one of the following categories: